alvesoaj/eFLL/README.md

 ## How to install

-Step 1: Go to the official project page on GitHub: ArduinoFuzzy
+Step 1: Go to the official project page on GitHub (Here)

 Step 2: Make a clone of the project using Git or download at Donwload on the button "Download as zip."